-This validation case belongs to the material damping of Rayleigh model in solid mechanics.
+This validation case belongs to the material damping of the Rayleigh model in solid mechanics.
 The aim of this test case is to validate the following parameters on the middle point of the beam:

 The simulation results from SimScale were compared to the Europlexus and Code Aster results presented in [SDLS123]\(^1\).

 The geometry used for the case is as follows: